IshmaelRogers/Lesson-2-Financial-Institutions-Banks-PayPal-CashApp/README.md

 ### How to identify different types?
 - There are generally 2 types of financial institutions: depository and non-depository.
 1. **Depository Institutions**- institutions that accepts and manages monetary deposits.
 They also provide loans.
 2. **Non-Depository Institutions**- institutions that serves as a link between savers and borrowers, but cannot legally accept regular monetary deposits.
-- Instead, they combine payments or contributions of many people in the form of **premiums (contractual payments)** and either invest it or provide credit to others.
+Instead, they combine payments or contributions of many people in the form of **premiums (contractual payments)** and either invest it or provide credit to others.
 - We will discuss non-depository institutions in Lesson 6.
 For now, let's focus on depository institutions and their role in society today.

 ### Depository Institutions:
 - As stated before, depository institutions are institutions that accept money, manage deposits, and provide loans.
-Examples of these type of institutions include, but are not limited to:
+- Examples of these type of institutions include, but are not limited to:

-- Commercial Banks- primary purpose is offering traditional financial products and services to the general public and to companies.
+***Commercial Banks- primary purpose is offering traditional financial products and services to the general public and to companies.

-- Savings Banks- primary purpose is accepting savings deposits and paying interest, or the price of borrowed money, on those deposits to account holders.
+***Savings Banks- primary purpose is accepting savings deposits and paying interest, or the price of borrowed money, on those deposits to account holders.

-- Peer-to-Peer Lending Platforms (P2P)- primary purpose is to enable individuals to obtain loans directly from other individuals, cutting out the financial institution as the middleman; an alternative method to financing.
-Some examples of P2P institutions include, but is not limited to:
+***Peer-to-Peer Lending Platforms (P2P)- primary purpose is to enable individuals to obtain loans directly from other individuals, cutting out the financial institution as the middleman; an alternative method to financing.
+Some examples of P2P institutions include, but is not limited to: ***

-1. PayPal, an American company operating a worldwide online payments system, supports online money transfers and serves as an electronic alternative to traditional paper methods like checks and money orders.
+- PayPal, an American company operating a worldwide online payments system, supports online money transfers and serves as an electronic alternative to traditional paper methods like checks and money orders.
 They also provide loans.
-2. Cash App, a mobile payment service developed by Square, Inc., allows users to transfer money to one another using a mobile phone app.
+- Cash App, a mobile payment service developed by Square, Inc., allows users to transfer money to one another using a mobile phone app.
 It also allows their users to purchase and sell Bitcoins.
-- It should be briefly mentioned that Forex, or the foreign exchange market, is the market in which participants can buy, sell, exchange, and speculate on currencies.
-It is made up of banks, commercial companies, central banks, investment management firms, hedge funds, and retail forex brokers and investors.

 ### Why is it important to know?
 - This is important to know because,